pvahtera/Deep_learning_Keras_advanced/README.md

 # Deep_learning_Keras_advanced

-Testing how to solve a variety of problems using the versatile Keras functional API.
+Solving a variety of problems using the versatile Keras functional API.

 Starting with simple, multi-layer dense networks and continue on to more complicated architectures.